AleksPi27/LearningJava/README.md

 # LearningJava
-There are micro projects to help me learn the Java
+There are micro projects to help me learn the Java/n
 A very simple realization of the Spring